revsic/FineDustPrediction/README.md

 [Convolutional LSTM](https://arxiv.org/abs/1506.04214) is similar as LSTM, but it calculate hidden states by convolution not fully-connected.

-Input 5D Tensor (input_dim, batch_size, height, width, channel) to the ConvLSTM Cell and it returns last hidden unit (batch_size, height, width, 32).
+Feed 5D Tensor (time_dim, batch_size, height, width, channel) to the ConvLSTM Cell and it returns hidden unit and state.

-Flatten it by 1x1 convolution and calculate MSE loss with the next day's fine dust.
+There is [prediction](https://github.com/revsic/Fine-Dust-Prediction/blob/master/Fine-Dust-Prediction.ipynb) and [forecasting](https://github.com/revsic/Fine-Dust-Prediction/blob/master/Fine-Dust-Forecaster.ipynb) models.
+Prediction model flatten an output of the last ConvLSTM Cell by 1x1 convolution and calculate MSE loss with the next day's fine dust.

+Forecasting model is the Stacked ConvLSTM Encoder-Decoder model.
+Stacked encoder summary the sequential data to the fixed-length vector and it is feeded to an initial state of the decoder model.
+Stacked decoder model generate stacked sequential data and flatten it by 1x1 convolution.
+It produces 7 days prediction.

 ## Conclusion